kadras-io/package-for-cartographer/README.md

 [![The Apache 2.0 license badge](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Follow us on Twitter](https://img.shields.io/static/v1?label=Twitter&message=Follow&color=1DA1F2)](https://twitter.com/kadrasIO)

+> **Warning**
+> The Cartographer upstream project is not actively developed anymore.
+As a consequence, this package has been archived.
+Check out the [https://github.com/kadras-io/supply-chains](supply-chains) package from the Kadras Engineering Platform as an alternative.

 A Carvel package for [Cartographer](https://cartographer.sh), a cloud-native framework to build paved paths to production on Kubernetes.

 ## 🚀&nbsp; Getting Started